bpudiped/BlockMM/README.md

-#  Distributed Matrix Multiplication for high-common dimension
+#  Distributed MatMul for high-common dimension

 The current distributed block MM algorithms such as Cannon's (https://iq.opengenus.org/cannon-algorithm-distributed-matrix-multiplication/) and Summa (http://www.netlib.org/lapack/lawnspdf/lawn96.pdf) are not optimized for processor memory constraints or data movement for a certain class of matrices where common "N" dimension is very large.